Akvariet/P2/README.md

 - To configure the server modify */scripts/serverConfig.js*

 ## Running the program
-To run the program Node.js and node package manager(npm) are required.
+To run the program, Node.js and node package manager(npm) are required.
 To download Node.js and npm go to [Nodejs's](https://nodejs.org/en/download/) website.

 You can then use the script called *start.bat* if you are on a windows machine.